Rainymy/volumize/tracker.md

     - [ ] minimize to tray functionality
 - [ ] Implement server discovery/scanning
     - I do not know how to.
 Will look into it.
+- [ ] Tauri uses tokio under the hood.
+    - Check if need to use tokio package directly or indirectly via tauri runtime tokio.

 ## Done